 Quality faculty are essential to the academic excellence of an institution.
-Therefore, it is a mutual expectation of faculty and administration that regular and on-going feedback be provided to faculty regarding job performance.
-To ensure that quality teaching and support services remain the core ingredients in undergraduate education, the faculty evaluation process:
+Faculty and administration mutually expect regular, ongoing feedback on job performance.
+To maintain high-quality teaching and support services in undergraduate education, the faculty evaluation process:

-- 1. Focuses on professional growth, recognition, and improvement by identifying and providing instructional resources for support of individual faculty goals and growth. - 2.
-Promotes faculty service (e.g. community, committee, professional activities). - 3.
-Facilitates the accomplishment of individual faculty objectives linked to departmental, program, and institutional missions and goals. - 4.
-Assesses the performance of the full scope of all assigned duties according to the job assignment and relevant professional standards. - 5.
-Provides the basis for retention and tenure decisions.

-Faculty evaluations are covered in Article 6 (full-time) and 7 (part-time) of the CBA.
+- Focuses on professional growth, recognition, and improvement by identifying and providing instructional resources for support of individual faculty goals and growth. - Promotes faculty service (e.g. community, committee, professional activities). - Facilitates the accomplishment of individual faculty objectives linked to departmental, program, and institutional missions and goals. - Assesses the performance of the full scope of all assigned duties according to the job assignment and relevant professional standards. - Provides the basis for retention and tenure decisions. - Faculty evaluations are covered in Article 6 (full-time) and 7 (part-time) of the CBA.
 For details, please see the current CBA, and if you have questions about the process, contact any CCA representative.